-• The right to file a complaint with the U.S. Department of Education concerning alleged failures by Standard College to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by Standard College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202
+Family Policy Compliance Office U.S. Department of Education

-When Disclosure Is Permitted Without Prior Consent Of The Student
+400 Maryland Avenue, SW Washington, DC 20202

-FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+When Disclosure Is Permitted Without Prior Consent Of The Student orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
-A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student outsourced institutional services or functions, provided that the conditions listed in \$99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(2) are met. (\$99.31(a)(1))
+A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student